Version 0.60.0

 Open Parameters

-The process commonly described by the term "configuring a 3d model" typically contains the following three steps:
+The process commonly described by the term "configuring a 3D model" typically involves the following three steps:

-• the model is changed with respect to the new parameters
+• The model is updated according to the new parameters.

-The trCAD system has a build-in mechanism for defining, setting and (re-)evaluating of user-configurable parameters inside a 3d model.
+The trCAD system has a built-in mechanism for defining, setting, and (re-)evaluating user-configurable parameters within a 3D model.
 In combination with its extension, the trCAD JavaScript API, it can auto-generate a full web-based graphical user interface (GUI) from these parameter definitions.

 Such parameters that can be read and set by external users are called open parameters.
 This section explains their definition and usage.
-A related concept of parameters that can only be read externally, public parameters, are discusses in the public parameters section.
+A related concept, public parameters, which can only be read externally, is discussed in the public parameters section.

-An open parameter is a variable that is explicitly defined to be readable and writeable from the outside.
-"From the outside" means here a general external scope that lies out of sight of the model creator when building his object.
-In many times this might be the auto-generated user interface but it could also be another script including the model or a different so-far unknown system.
+An open parameter is a variable explicitly defined to be readable and writable from the outside.
+"From the outside" refers to a general external scope that is not visible to the model creator when building the object.
+Often, this might be an auto-generated user interface, but it could also be another script including the model or a different, unknown system.

 The model creator should consider which parameters are best suited for model configuration and how these are designed.
-Certainly, the way the parameter influences the model should be easy to understand by somebody not involved in the construction.
-Reducing cross-correlations between different open parameters to a minimum may be another good idea.
+The way the parameter influences the model should be easy to understand for someone not involved in the construction.
+Reducing cross-correlations between different open parameters to a minimum is advisable.
 Defining open parameters in common units creates a more tangible user experience.
-The amount of open parameters should certainly not be too overwhelming for a common user.
-These are just a few ideas for parameter design and there may be many more.
+The number of open parameters should not be overwhelming for a typical user.
+These are just a few ideas for parameter design, and there may be many more.

 To create an open parameter, the keyword open needs to be added to its variable declaration.
-In addition, an attribute section needs to be added following the declaration.
-This contains all mandatory and eventually some optional attributes.
-In code this looks like that:
+Additionally, an attribute section must follow the declaration.
+This section contains all mandatory and some optional attributes.
+In code, this looks like:

 Example